 Under severe icing conditions, manual removal of ice may be the only method of preventing a capsize.
-It is important for the Master to consider the predicted duration of an icing storm and the rate at which ice is accumulating on his vessel in determining which strategy to follow.
+It is important for the mariner to consider the predicted duration of an icing storm and the rate at which ice is accumulating on his vessel in determining which strategy to follow.

 Several tips for minimizing icing hazards on fishing vessels are:

-- head for warmer water or a protected coastal area;
+- head for warmer water or a protected coastal area

-- place all fishing gear, barrels, and deck gear below deck or fasten them to the deck as low as possible;
+- place all fishing gear, barrels, and deck gear below deck or fasten them to the deck as low as possible

-- lower and fasten cargo booms;
+- lower and fasten cargo booms

-- cover deck machinery and boats;
+- cover deck machinery and boats

-- fasten storm rails;
+- fasten storm rails

-- remove gratings from scuppers and move all objects which might prevent water drainage from the deck;
+- remove gratings from scuppers and move all objects which might prevent water drainage from the deck

-- if the freeboard is high enough, fill all empty bottom tanks containing ballast piping with sea-water; and
+- if the freeboard is high enough, fill all empty bottom tanks containing ballast piping with sea-water, and

-4.4 Signs of Ice in the Vicinity
+4.4 Signs of ice in the vicinity